er-hiba/Learn2Code/README.md

 ``Files`` The file that contains the code for this project is math_operations.py
 You can find it in the directory Math_Operations

+### Number_Factorial
+``Description`` The factorial of a number N is the product of all positive integers from 1 to N.
+This  program calculates factorials for user-entered numbers, providing clear messages for various input scenarios, including zero, negative, and very large numbers (above 170).
+It's beginner-friendly and does not utilize functions.
+However, please note that it does not handle non-integer inputs.

+``Files`` The file that contains the code for this project is number_factorial.py
+You can find it in the directory Number_Factorial

 ## Contact
 If you have any questions or feedback about these projects, feel free to [contact me](mailto:hibah.erraoui@gmail.com).